foundriesio/docs/source/porting-guide/pg-spl-optee.rst

 OP-TEE is deployed as part of the FIT image.
 Foundries.io has its own OP-TEE recipes and the user needs to provide machine-specific configuration in ``meta-subscriber-overrides`` for the OP-TEE build, e.g.
 OP-TEE machine name, UART address, overlay address.
-The suggestion is to use the reference board OP-TEE support for the OPTEEMACHINE.
+The recommendation is to use the reference board OP-TEE support for the OPTEEMACHINE.

 ``recipes-security/optee/optee-os-fio_3.10.0.bbappend``: